-In 1602 in the newly opened Bank of Amsterdam, the reichstaler could be exchanged for 2½ Dutch guilders, a silver coin of 10.61 grams 91% fine, or a small gold coin containing 605.61 milligrams fine, a value silver to gold of almost 16 to 1.
+In 1602 in the newly opened Bank of Amsterdam, the Reichstaler could be exchanged for 2½ Dutch Guilders, a silver coin of 10.61 grams 91% fine, about two English shillings, or a small gold coin containing 605.61 milligrams fine, a value gold-to-silver of almost 16 to 1.
 The bank, with its banknotes issued for a small fee, was administered by a committee of city government officials that kept its affairs secret.
 It initially operated on a deposit-only basis, but soon it was allowing depositors to overdraw their accounts, lending large sums to the Municipality of Amsterdam and to the United East Indies Company (Dutch East India Company).
 All this, eventually, became public knowledge.
 In 1790, and the French Revolution, the fee (called an agio) on the bank's paper money had dropped from its premium at peak of around 6.25% to a discount of 2%.
 By the end of the year the bank had to declare itself insolvent, offering to sell its silver at 10% discount.
 The City of Amsterdam took over direct control in 1791, finally closing the bank in 1819.

 The Austro-Hungarian Empire

-In 1754 Austria issued the Gulden, a silver coin of 11.695 grams that was worth half a Conventionsthaler, about two English shillings, called a Forint or Florin in Hungary and similar in weight to the Dutch Guilder.
-In 1857 it was reduced to 11.111 grams in preparation for a closer union with Germany, being worth two-thirds of their Vereinsthaler.
+In 1754 Austria issued the Gulden, a silver coin of 11.695 grams that was worth half a Conventionsthaler, called a Forint or Florin in Hungary and similar in weight to the Dutch Guilder.
+In 1857 it was reduced to 11.111 grams in preparation for a closer union with Germany, being worth two-thirds of their Vereinsthaler ("Union Thaler").